 Creating a Sitemap

-One of the initial steps that might help you visualize the structure and website navigation is to create a sitemap mapping out the various pages you’ll need on your site and where they will live based on the purpose each one serves and it’s importance to your business.
+One of the initial steps that might help you visualize the structure and website navigation is to create a sitemap planning out the various pages you’ll need on your site and where they will live based on the purpose each one serves and it’s importance to your business.
 (Eg. Signup pages, Contact, About.)

-Creating a sitemap in this initial phase can help you manage the overall design process, stay organized during the development phase and give you an idea of what your website might need to look like to make the most sense to the end-user.
+Creating a sitemap in this initial phase can help you manage the overall web design process, stay organized during the development phase and give you an idea of what your website might need to look like to make the most sense to the end-user.
 Taking the time to map out how you want your website to flow also gives you a clear framework to build on going forward.
 There are tons of free tools that can help you out with this, but one of my personal favourites is Octopus.do.

 When considering the visitors to your new site, you might also want to consider using a clickable HTML sitemap somewhere as an alternative option for quick website navigation.
 It’s also worthwhile to understand the difference between an HTML sitemap and an XML sitemap.
 You can find out more information on that in this Search Engine Journal article by Eli Schwartz.